CIBC-Internal/python/Doc/library/mailcap.rst

 automatically started to view the file.

-The mailcap format is documented in :rfc:`1524`, "A User Agent Configuration Mechanism For Multimedia Mail Format Information," but is not an Internet standard.
+The mailcap format is documented in :rfc:`1524`, "A User Agent Configuration Mechanism For Multimedia Mail Format Information", but is not an Internet standard.
 However, mailcap files are supported on most Unix systems.